-Even during pregnancy, expectant mothers often hear about reduced hemoglobin and anemia in their address, and after the birth of the child pediatricians are almost the same diagnosis and baby.
-However, if you look closely at the laboratory forms that make the blood test, you may notice that most of them are in the "Reference values" column (i.e. Established norm for a specific indicator) the norms for the average adult not pregnant person are specified.
+Even during pregnancy, expectant mothers often hear about the reduced hemoglobin and anemia in their address, and after the birth of the child pediatricians almost put a similar diagnosis and baby.
+However, if you look closely at the lab forms that do the blood test, you will notice that in most of them in the "Reference Values" graph (i.e. set norm for a specific indicator) are the standards for the average adult non-pregnant person.

-In particular, in my "pregnant" map with hemoglobin 110 g/L in the second trimester of pregnancy was diagnosed "mild anemia".
-In the map of the daughter of a similar diagnosis appeared in 3 months of life with hemoglobin 100 g/L. In both cases, in the form of a norm was specified interval from 120 to 145 g/L, respectively, were appointed horse doses of iron.
+In particular, my "pregnant" card for haemoglobin 110 g/l in the second trimester of pregnancy was diagnosed with "mild anemia."
+In the daughter's card a similar diagnosis appeared in 3 months of life with haemoglobin 100 g/l.
+In both cases, the form forms as the norm indicated the interval from 120 to 145 g/l, respectively, were prescribed horse doses of the drug iron.

-During the pregnancy I still somehow did not fulfilling this question and trusted the doctor.
-But when it came to the daughter, whose reception iron caused terrible problems with the tummy and aggravation of atopic dermatitis, I decided to understand: how really all this is necessary?
-Or is it not as critical as the letterhead of an unknown laboratory is broadcasting to us?
+During pregnancy, I was not particularly bothered by this issue and trusted the doctor.
+But when it came to the daughter, whose iron reception caused terrible problems with the tummy and exacerbation of atopic dermatitis, I decided to understand: how much really all this is necessary?
+Or is it not as critical as the form from an unknown laboratory is broadcasting to us?

-The almighty Internet offered a lot of options for hemoglobin, so I decided to get to the official sources, which can really be trusted.
-One such source I consider the World Health Organization (hereinafter – WHO), on the official website of which I found the following rules:
+The almighty Internet offered a lot of variations of hemoglobin norms, so I decided to get to the official sources, which can really be trusted.
+One such source, I consider the World Health Organization (WHO), on the official website of which I found the following norms:

 |Population groups||Not anemia||Anemia|

-In this case the norms of hemoglobin in the table are given in grams per liter.
-In general, the limit values have remained unchanged since 1968 (except for the breakdown of the age group of children aged 5-14 years and the setting of a lower limit for children 5-11 years, reflecting the results of studies among children in the United States, Iron deficiency).
+At the same time, the norms of haemoglobin in the table are given in grams per liter.
+Overall, the limits have remained unchanged since 1968 (except for the breakdown of the age group of children ages 5-14 and the lower limit for children 5-11 years old, reflecting the results of studies among children in the United States who did not have iron deficiency).

-Pregnant women were also separated into a separate group as early as 1968, as it was found that healthy, non-iron-deficient women's hemoglobin concentrations are drastically changed during pregnancy to adjust to the increase in the volume Maternal blood and the needs of the fetus in the gland.
+Pregnant women were also singled out as far back as 1968, as it was found that healthy, iron-free women have drastically altered hemoglobin concentrations during pregnancy to adjust to the increase in maternal blood and to the needs of the fetus in the gland.

-This happens as follows: hemoglobin concentrations begin to decrease during the first trimester of pregnancy, reaching the lowest limit in the second trimester, after which they again begin to rise in the third trimester.
+This is as follows: hemoglobin concentrations begin to decrease during the first trimester of pregnancy, reaching the lowest limit in the second trimester, after which they begin to rise again in the third trimester.

-There are currently no who recommendations for the use of the various term hemoglobin limits, but it is recognized that during the second trimester, hemoglobin concentrations are reduced by approximately another 5 G/L.
+There are currently no WHO recommendations for the use of different term hemoglobin limits, but it is recognized that hemoglobin concentrations decrease by approximately another 5 g/l during the second trimester.

-who also notes that living above sea level and smoking increases hemoglobin concentrations, and therefore, the prevalence of anaemia in smokers as well as those living at high altitudes may be underestimated by the use of standard Limit values for anemia.
-Accordingly, appropriate amendments have been developed for such population groups to apply to the measured actual limits of hemoglobin concentration for anemia shown in the table above.
+WHO also notes that living above sea level and smoking increases haemoglobin concentrations, so the prevalence of anaemia in smokers as well as those living at high altitudes may be underestimated when applying standard limits for anaemia.
+Accordingly, appropriate amendments have been developed for such populations to apply to the measured actual limits of haemoglobin concentration for anaemia shown in the table above.

-Corrections to the measured concentrations of hemoglobin according to the level of living above sea level (height):
+Amendments to measured hemoglobin concentrations above sea level (height):

 |≥ 2 packs/day||-0.7|

-And for smokers living in places above sea level, it is necessary to make two corrections.
+And for smokers living in places above sea level, two amendments should be made.

-There were also slight differences in the distribution of hemoglobin values among the different ethnic groups, but the data were not yet sufficient, and it was recommended that standard limits should be used.
+There were also small differences in the distribution of hemoglobin values among different ethnic groups, but the data are not yet sufficient, and it is recommended that standard limits be used.

-In addition, the measured hemoglobin concentration may be affected by the method of measuring haemoglobin (Cianmetgemoglobina measurement or Hemocue ® system), as well as the method of taking blood for analysis (taking capillary or venous blood).
+In addition, the measured concentration of hemoglobin may be influenced by the method of measuring hemoglobin (measurement of cyanmeghemoglobin or HemoCue®), as well as the method of taking blood for analysis (taking capillary or venous blood).

-Thus, hemoglobin 110 g/L in the second trimester of pregnancy for non-smokers g.
-St. Petersburg (where the altitude above sea level for central areas is 1-5 m) is the norm and does not require the appointment of iron preparations, especially in therapeutic doses.
+Thus, hemoglobin 110 g/l in the second trimester of pregnancy for a non-smoking resident of the city.
+St. Petersburg (where the altitude for the central areas is 1-5 m) is the norm and does not require the appointment of iron preparations, especially in therapeutic doses.

-However, the issue of children under 6 months of age remained unresolved.
-I didn't find any information on the WHO website, but I found a lot of research on "nenashenskih" sites.
-The rules are a little different, but not significant.
-This is due to the fact that the study was attended by children from different age groups (someone considered for weeks, someone for months, someone took into account at once a couple of months).
-On average, the following normal levels of hemoglobin are called (data are set for capillary blood, because in pediatrics with venous blood practically do not work):
+However, the question of children under 6 months of age remained unresolved.
+I didn't find any information on the WHO website, but I found a lot of research on "non-Nashen" sites.
+The rules are slightly different, but not significantly.
+This is due more to the fact that the study involved children from different age groups (someone considered by week, someone by month, someone took into account at once a couple of months).
+On average, the following normal indicators of haemoglobin levels are called (the data are set for capillary blood, as in pediatrics with venous blood practically do not work):

-It is also noted that the decrease in hemoglobin at the age of 2-4 months is a physiological norm and is associated with the replacement of fetal hemoglobin (formed in erythrocytes fetus) on the so-called "adult" hemoglobin.
-However, the results of most studies show that in term children without risk factors of anemia, iron deficiency is practically not found, and hemoglobin even at this age does not decrease below 97 g/L. With regard to children born to women with iron deficiency anaemia, hemoglobin in this period may be reduced to 90-92 g/L.
+It is also noted that the reduction of hemoglobin at the age of 2-4 months is a physiological norm and is associated with the replacement of fetal hemoglobin (formed in the red blood cells of the fetus) with the so-called "adult" hemoglobin.
+However, most studies show that iron deficiency is virtually non-existing in pre-term children without risk factors for anaemia, and hemoglobin does not decrease below 97 g/l even at this age.
+In the case of children born to women with iron deficiency anaemia, haemoglobin may decline to 90-92 g/l during this period.

-Thus, if the child is aged 2-3.5 months lowering hemoglobin to 90-97 g/L, should not be considered a clear iron deficiency, but it is likely that this child is at risk in terms of future anaemia.
-Therefore, it makes sense to trace – what indicators will take place in 4-6 months.
-If the hemoglobin returns to the numbers 100-110 G/L – there is nothing to worry about.
-Otherwise, it is necessary to discuss with the pediatrician the reception of iron from the age of 3, 5-4 months or the introduction of "iron" food before reaching the age of 6 months (but not earlier than 4 months).
+Thus, if a child has a 2-3.5 month reduction in haemoglobin to 90-97 g/l, this should not be considered a clear iron deficiency, but it is likely that the child is at risk for future anaemia.
+In this regard, it makes sense to trace – what indicators will take place in 4-6 months.
+If hemoglobin returns to the figures of 100-110 g/l – there is nothing to worry about.
+Otherwise, you should discuss with the pediatrician the intake of iron from the age of 3.5-4 months or the introduction of "iron" bait until the age of 6 months (but not earlier than 4 months).

-Thus, the diagnosis of "anemia" in my daughter's map with an indicator of hemoglobin 100 g/L in 3 months was also giperdiagnostikoj.
-We canceled reception of iron, and hemoglobin "grew" itself (without problems with stomach and dermatitis from "iron" preparations) to 118 G/L to 8 months, 125 g/L-to 11 months and 139 g/L-to 13 months.
+Thus, the diagnosis of "anemia" in my daughter's map with a haemoglobin rate of 100 g/l in 3 months also turned out to be hyperdiagnosis.
+We canceled the iron intake, and hemoglobin "grew" itself (without problems with the abdomen and dermatitis from "iron" drugs) to 118 g/l by 8 months, 125 g/l – by 11 months and 139 g/l – by 13 months.